mwmdev/neuma/README.md

 `dt [db]` : Trash [db] vector db (will delete all files and folders related to this vector db)

 `e [/path/to/file]` : Embed [/path/to/file/] and store in current vector db

+So, to chat with a document you can do the following :

+- 1. Create a persona with a profile that restricts answers to the context, like "You will only answer a question if it can be determined from the context provided."
+- 2. Switch to that persona
+- 3. Create a vector db
+- 4. Embed a document
+- 5. Ask a question about it

 ### Other commands